-CoQ10: Coenzyme CoQ10 ATP: Adenosine triphosphate miRNAs: microRNAs Carb + CoQ10: Carbendazim and Coenzyme CoQ10 FSH: Follicular Stimulating Hormone LH: Luteinizing Hormone H&E: Hematoxylin and Eosin stain ELISA: Enzyme-linked immunosorbent assay IHC: Immunohistochemistry RT-PCR: Real-time polymerase chain reaction ROS: Reactive oxygen species in the mitochondria]16[.
-Furthermore, CoQ10 supplementation has been found to be advantageous in both the treatment and prevention of several health issues, including testicular dysfunctions]17[.
-Due to its anti-apoptosis, antioxidant, and anti-inflammatory properties]18,19[; a lot of research has been done recently on the protective effects of CoQ10 against male infertility and sperm abnormality caused by different chemical compounds.
+Coenzyme CoQ10 (CoQ10), also known as ubiquinone, is a useful compound naturally found in some substances.
+This molecule is also functions as a crucial cofactor within the electron transport chain, playing an integral role in oxidative phosphorylation and adenosine triphosphate (ATP) production within the mitochondria [16].
+Furthermore, CoQ10 supplementation has been found to be advantageous in both the treatment and prevention of several health issues, including testicular dysfunctions[17].
+Due to its anti-apoptosis, antioxidant and anti-inflammatory properties [18,19]; a lot of research has been done recently on the protective effects of CoQ10 against male infertility and sperm abnormality caused by different chemical compounds.
 For example, the ameliorative effect of CoQ10 against the toxicity caused by bisphenol-A has been investigated in the testicles of rats.
-Based on this, oral treatment of animals with CoQ10 at the rate of 10 mg/kg of body weight per day for 14 consecutive days combats cellular stress, improves the testicular structure, and consequently enhances the quality and viability of sperm cells]20[.
-In another study, supplemental dietary CoQ10 was reported to enhance testicular functions by inhibiting lead accumulation, oxidative stress, inflammation, cell apoptosis, and restoring the adverse histological changes in rats treated with lead acetate.
-Therefore, this substance has been considered a natural therapeutic agent to protect against reproductive disorders associated with exposure to lead acetate]21[.
+Based on this, oral treatment of animals with CoQ10 at the rate of 10 mg/kg of body weight per day for 14 consecutive days combats cellular stress, improves the testicular structure and consequently enhancing the quality and viability of sperm cells [20].In another study, supplemental dietary CoQ10 reported to enhances testicular functions by inhibiting lead accumulation, oxidative stress, inflammation, cell apoptosis, and restoring the adverse histological changes in rats treated with lead acetate.
+Therefore, this substance has been considered as a natural therapeutic agent to protect against reproductive disorders associated with exposure to lead acetate [21].
 However, the role of CoQ10 in Carb-caused testicular dysfunction is still unclear.